Introduction and policy context

 High levels of occupancy can make it difficult to manage patient flow through the hospital (National Audit Office 2013), with consequences for operational performance because it becomes difficult to find beds for patients, for example, those who need to be admitted from A&E departments (Monitor 2015).
 A relationship between high bed-occupancy levels and increased infection rates has also been identified (Kaier et al 2010).

 There is ongoing debate about the optimum level of bed occupancy.
 Chris Hopson, Chief Executive of NHS Providers, and Clare Marx, then President of the Royal College of Surgeons, for example, recently argued that occupancy should not exceed 85 per cent (Hopson and Marx 2017).
 Others, however, argue that an 85 per cent occupancy target is an ‘oversimplification’ (Bain et al 2010).
 A recent report from NHS England and NHS Improvement indicated trusts should avoid occupancy exceeding 92 per cent in order to maintain patient flow (NHS Improvement and NHS England 2017, p 19).
-However, it is not clear why they settled on that figure.

 Getting greater value from beds: opportunities, initiatives and outlook